Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Control Barrier Functions for Input Constraints

 \subsection{General Case Control Authority}

 We now consider the case where a function $\Phi$ may not exist, or may still yield overly conservative results.
-To accomplish this, we suppose there is a known control law $u^*$, called the \textit{nominal evading maneuver} in \cite{Predictive_CBF}, which encourages safety by driving the agent towards the interior of $\mathcal{S}$.
-The core idea of this subsection is to propagate the state forward in time using the nominal evading maneuver, and analyze the resultant trajectory for safety.
+To accomplish this, we suppose there is a known control law $u^*$, called the \textit{nominal evading maneuver} in \cite{Predictive_CBF}, which encourages safety by driving the agent towards the interior of $\mathcal{S}$. {For instance, $u^*$ can be a controller which drives an agent away from an obstacle, but which does not necessarily provide for stability or convergence to an objective, such as the controller in \eqref{eq:sample_control_law}.} The core idea of this subsection is to propagate the state forward in time using the nominal evading maneuver, and analyze the resultant trajectory for safety.
 If the propagated trajectory from $(t_0,x(t_0))$ is always in $\mathcal{S}$, then we conclude that $(t_0,x(t_0))$ should be in the inner safe set.
 This is formalized mathematically for the case without disturbances in the following lemma, adapted from \cite{CDC21} (see also \cite[Thm.
 2]{Predictive_CBF}, though that is more restrictive).

 \begin{lem}[{\cite[Thm.
 1]{CDC21}}] Suppose $w_x\equiv w_u\equiv 0$.
 Suppose $u^*:\reals^n\rightarrow \mathcal U$ is locally Lipschitz continuous and $f,g,h$ are time-invariant.
 Suppose the function $H:\reals^n\rightarrow\reals$, defined as follows, exists $\forall x \in \mathcal S$,